RP3Agency/sass-guidelines/index.md

 At the end of the day, if there is one thing I would like you to get from this whole styleguide, it is that **Sass should be kept as simple as it can be**.

-Thanks to my silly experiments like [bitwise operators](https://github.com/HugoGiraudel/SassyBitwise), [iterators and generators](https://github.com/HugoGiraudel/SassyIteratorsGenerators) and [a JSON parser](https://github.com/HugoGiraudel/SassyJSON) in Sass, we are all well aware of what one can do with this preprocessor.

-Meanwhile, CSS is a simple language.
+CSS is _not_ a programming language.
 Sass, being intended to write CSS, should not get much more complex than regular CSS.
 The [KISS principle](http://en.wikipedia.org/wiki/KISS_principle) (Keep It Simple Stupid) is key here and may even take precedence over the [DRY principle](http://en.wikipedia.org/wiki/Don%27t_repeat_yourself) (Don't Repeat Yourself) in some circumstances.

 Sometimes, it's better to repeat a little to keep the code maintainable, rather than building a top-heavy, unwieldy, unnecessarily complicated system that is completely unmaintainable because it is overly complex.

-Also, and let me quote [Harry Roberts](https://csswizardry.com) once again, **pragmatism trumps perfection**.
+Also, and to quote [Harry Roberts](https://csswizardry.com) once again, **pragmatism trumps perfection**.
 At some point, you will probably find yourself going against the rules described here.
 If it makes sense, if it feels right, do it.
 Code is just a means, not an end.

+(However, if you do find a compelling reason to stray from the guidelines set forth in this document, please document said reason inline in the code.
+There may be a way to better adhere to these guidelines and still achieve your objectives if another developer on your team has the opportunity to review the code.)